scorpido74/azure-docs.nl-nl/articles/virtual-machines/extensions/dsc-linux.md

 ---
-title: Azure DSC-extensie voor Linux
+title: Azure DSC extension for Linux
-description: Installeert OMI-en DSC-pakketten zodat een virtuele Azure Linux-machine kan worden geconfigureerd met behulp van desired state Configuration.
+description: Installs OMI and DSC packages to allow an Azure Linux VM to be configured using Desired State Configuration.
 services: virtual-machines-linux
 documentationcenter: ''
 author: bobbytreed